-Liposuction is a common cosmetic procedure that aims to remove unwanted pockets of fat from areas of the body such as the abdomen, flanks, upper arms, hips, thighs, and elsewhere.
+Liposuction is a common cosmetic procedure that aims to remove unwanted pockets of body fat from areas of the body such as the abdomen, flanks, upper arms, hips, thighs, and elsewhere.
 Liposuction can even be performed on the face and areas of the chin and neck — for example to remove the appearance of a “double chin” (called submental liposuction).

 While countless liposuction procedures are properly performed every day across the United States, not to mention how popular liposuction in Houston is, patients still wonder: “Is liposuction safe?”